Finding Low Star Discrepancy 3D Kronecker Point Sets Using Algorithm Configuration Techniques: Experimental Results

 \subsection{Assessing the Kronecker method for dimension $D = 4$}

 For further study, we evaluate the Kronecker method and the optimized approaches for dimension $D = 4$.
-Results are reported in Table~\ref{tab:kronecker_4d}

-As shown in Table~\ref{tab:kronecker_4d}, even the CMA-ES and RTS algorithms that tune the parameters specifically for one given \nbpoint cannot outperform the discrepancy values of the truncated Sobol' sequence in 4 dimensions.
-One question that remains is whether this is due to the nature of Kronecker sequences or to the ability of the algorithms to find very good parameters.
-The former would mean that Kronecker sequences would be unable to provide good point sets for dimension~$D=4$, and possibly beyond.
+This is the only section for which we optimize three parameters $(p_2,p_3,p_4)$ instead of just $(p_2,p_3)$.
+Results are reported in Table~\ref{tab:kronecker_4d}.
+We observe that even the CMA-ES and RTS algorithms that tune the parameters specifically for one given \nbpoint cannot outperform the discrepancy values of the truncated Sobol' sequence in 4 dimensions.
+One question that remains is whether this is due to the nature of Kronecker sets or to the ability of the algorithms to find very good parameters.
+The former would mean that Kronecker sets would be unable to provide good point sets for dimension~$D=4$, and possibly beyond.